MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 > [!NOTE]
 > Also refer to your provider's specific documentation.

-If you're establishing your hybrid connectivity to Azure via a third-party network virtual appliances (NVA) deployed in your virtual network, review their specific guidance and our [general guidance for highly available NVAs](/azure/architecture/reference-architectures/dmz/nva-ha).
+If you establish your hybrid connectivity to Azure via a third-party network virtual appliance (NVA) that's deployed in your virtual network, review their specific guidance and our [general guidance for highly available NVAs](/azure/architecture/reference-architectures/dmz/nva-ha).

 ## Prepare identity

-During the Azure landing zone deployment, you should also deploy a supporting architecture for your identity platform.
+During your Azure landing zone deployment, you should also deploy a supporting architecture for your identity platform.
 You might have a dedicated identity subscription or resource groups and a virtual network or subnets for the virtual machines (VMs) that you use for identity.
 However, you must deploy the identity resources after the Azure landing zone deployment.

 This section has guidance for considerations related to Active Directory.
 If you use a different identity provider for authentication and authorizations, you must follow their guidance on extending your identity to Azure.